UK inflation rate hits new 40-year high of 9.1%

 Chief economist Grant Fitzner said “continued steep food price rises and record high petrol (gasoline) prices were offset by clothing costs rising by less than this time last year, and a drop in often fluctuating computer games prices.”

-The increase was in line with analysts’ expectations and signals no quick end to the cost-of-living squeeze facing millions in Britain.
-The Bank of England says inflation could hit 11% in October when a cap on domestic energy bills is lifted.
+Central banks have been raising interest rates to curb inflation, including the U.S. Federal Reserve carrying out its largest hike in nearly three decades last week and the Bank of England approving its fifth increase since December in the same week.
+The European Central Bank says it will raise rates in July and September for the first time in 11 years.

-Millions of people in Britain, like those across Europe, are seeing their cost of living soar, in part driven by Russia’s war in Ukraine that is squeezing supplies of energy and food staples such as wheat
+They are trying to ease inflation without slowing economic growth — or even triggering a recession.

-The pressure is driving workers to seek substantial pay increases, a move the Conservative government argues could spark a wage-price spiral, driving inflation even higher.
+Millions of people in Britain, like those across Europe, are seeing their cost of living soar, in part driven by the war in Ukraine that is squeezing supplies of energy and food staples such as wheat.

 Tens of thousands of railway workers are walking off the job for three days this week in the country’s biggest transit strike for three decades, and a potential precursor to a summer of labor discontent.